On display November 8 – January 5

 Time and location to be determined.

 Toy Studio is a London-based design collective with a desire to create interesting and original pieces across the fields of art, architecture, and design.
 Founded in 2016 by Innes Shelley and Toby Plunkett, the studio uses digital tools for analysis, form generation, and fabrication.
 Plunkett and Shelley embrace a desire to create, craft, and champion new ideas, stories, and experiences for themselves and others—welcoming both challenges and opportunities.
 They believe in a collaborative method to generate and develop innovative projects with their clients and network of creative practitioners.
-Toy Studio has exhibited its work around the world, including the Islamic Arts Festival (United Arab Emirates), Houghton Festival (United Kingdom), and Burning Man (Nevada).
+Toy Studio has exhibited its work around the world, including the Islamic Arts Festival (United Arab Emirates), Houghton Festival (United Kingdom), the Fabrication Festival (United Kingdom), and Burning Man (Nevada), as part of a University of Westminster group.